thatguy2341/The-Peoples-Blogs/README.md

 Welcome to the people blogs website, source code!
-This is a project I made almost fully on my own.
+This is a project I made almost fully on my own(credits at the bottom).

 DESCRIPTION
   This website is a social website, it allows multiple users at once, the users can message eachother.